Starlink Internet Review: Plans, Pricing, and Speeds

 $120.00–$500.00/mo.20–220Mbps40GB—2TB+

-Starlink is, without a doubt, the most expensive satellite internet service.
-Over two years, customers with the Standard plan will pay at least $3,480, including equipment costs.
-Customers of Hughesnet and Viasat would pay $1,860 and $2,760, respectively.
+Starlink is, without a doubt, the most expensive satellite internet service when you include the upfront equipment cost.
 However, some users have found ways to balance the expenses with Starlink.

 For example, users of a service with a data cap would supplement their internet with a satellite TV provider since streaming would quickly use their priority data.
 With unlimited data from Starlink, they could cancel their satellite TV and stream all they wanted.